Bill number does not exist. Enter a vaild keyword.

 (iii) The Secretary may not prohibit the use of pound net sites in the coastal bays that are registered with the Department as of January 1, 2000.

-(2) The regulations of the Department to implement a fisheries management plan for the coastal bays may not become effective under this section until the Department first holds public hearings in Worcester County.
+(2) (i) The regulations of the Department to implement a fisheries management plan for the coastal bays may not become effective under this section until the Department first holds a public hearing.

-(3) All notices of public hearings required for the adoption of regulations under this section shall be printed in the Maryland Register and further publicized so as to provide reasonable notice to the affected communities of fishermen and the public.
+(3) All notices of public hearings required for the adoption of regulations under this section shall be printed in the Maryland Register and further publicized so as to provide reasonable notice to the affected communities of commercial fishing participants, including individuals licensed to guide fishing parties and charter boat captains, and recreational fishing participants and the public.

-(i) Notwithstanding any other provision of this title, except § 4–1002 of this title, once a fishery management plan has been adopted by regulation, the State’s fishery resources shall be harvested in accordance with the conservation and management measures in the fishery management plan and any regulations implementing or amending that plan.
+(g) Notwithstanding any other provision of this title, except § 4–1002 of this title, once a fishery management plan or supplement has been adopted by regulation, the State’s fishery resources shall be harvested in accordance with the conservation and management measures in the fishery management plan or supplement and any regulations implementing or amending that plan or supplement.

 Click to return on the top page